h1toru/filterlist/DNS.md

 List of recommended DNS Services.

-The DNS services on this list are chosen based on several factors like security, speed, and transparency; also usability of filters which is for me the most important part of using DNS Service.
+The DNS services in this list are chosen based on several factors like speed, security, privacy and transparency; and also filters (domain blocking) availability which is for me is the most important part of using DNS Service.

-Based on my personal experiences, DNS-over-HTTPS/3is way faster than DoT in term of speed.
-But I don't know if it's better from security standpoint.

-**Note: Services listed in order**
+**Note: Services listed in order (from most recommended to least)**

-****
+---

 ✅ (Yes) |
 ❌ (No) |